MicrosoftDocs/azure-docs/articles/center-sap-solutions/view-cost-analysis.md

 In this how-to guide, you'll learn how to view the running cost of your SAP systems through the *Virtual Instance for SAP solutions (VIS)* resource in *Azure Center for SAP solutions (ACSS)*.

 After you deploy or register an SAP system as a VIS resource, you can [view the cost of running that SAP system on the VIS resource's page](#view-cost-analysis).
-This feature provides the ability to view the post-deployment running cost in the context of your SAP system.
+This feature shows the post-deployment running costs in the context of your SAP system.
 When you have Azure resources of multiple SAP systems in a single resource group, you no longer need to analyze the cost for each system.
 Instead, you can easily view the system-level cost from the VIS resource.

 ## How does cost analysis work?